xxxw567/xxxw567.github.io/_pages/about.md

 published: true
 ---

-I am Nemo, Xia Yiwei (夏一巍).
-I am currently a PhD candidate at Department of Sociology University of Macau.
-My research interests are as follows:
+Nemo, Xia Yiwei (夏一巍) is currently a PhD candidate at Department of Sociology University of Macau.
+He received a B.A. in Law and Engineering (Forensic Science) (2012) from Southwest University of Political Science and Law (SWUPL), China, a MA in Criminology (2015) and a Ph.D. in Sociology (2019) from University of Macau.
+His work has appeared in The China Review, Journal of contemporary China, Sociological Methodological Review, Journal of Contemporary Criminal Justice, Asian Journal of Criminology, etc. His research interests includes:

 Quantitative methods：